twobulls/easy-genomics/README.md

    ````
 10. If you wish to only focus development on either the `back-end` or `front-end` sub-project you are able to do so by the following commands which will automatically include the `shared-lib` dependency:
    ````
+   [easy-genomics]$ pnpm boostrap-back-end   // Boostraps the back-end sub-project to the configured AWS Account & Region

    [easy-genomics]$ pnpm build-back-end      // Executes eslint, tests, and builds the back-end sub-project with the shared-lib dependency

    [easy-genomics]$ pnpm deploy-back-end     // Executes tests, builds, and deploys the back-end resources to the configured AWS Account & Region

+   [easy-genomics]$ pnpm boostrap-front-end  // Boostraps the front-end sub-project to the configured AWS Account & Region

    [easy-genomics]$ pnpm build-front-end     // Executes eslint, tests, builds, and generates static site contents for the front-end sub-project with the shared-lib dependency

    [easy-genomics]$ pnpm deploy-front-end    // Executes tests, builds, generates static site contents, and deploys the front-end resources to the AWS Account & Region